-GI reference Location/description and assets Existing GI functions and assets Recognised enhancement needs It has been identified as an area of archaeological importance for its significant Viking heritage interest known as 'Thynghowe'.
-Nature Conservation - sensitively manage the designated sites for the features they have been designated.
+GI Location/description and assets reference Existing GI functions and assets Recognised enhancement needs It has been identified as an area of archaeological importance for its significant Viking heritage interest known as 'Thynghowe'.
 It also includes designated local wildlife sites.
 There is further opportunity to create areas of heathland within the existing plantation woodlands.
 This area of woodland is likely to mitigate for climate change.
-Recreation and Nature Conservation - improve access management measures to discourage harmful recreational access to sensitive habitats and designated sites.
+Nature Conservation - sensitive manage the designated sites for the features they have been designated.
+Recreation and Nature Conservation - improve access management measures to discourage harmful recreationa access to sensitive habitats and designated sites.